zextras/carbonio-ws-collaboration-db/README.md

   Carbonio Workstream Collaboration sidecar for database connection
 </div>

-This repository includes the means to build the carbonio-ws-collaboration-db package, which is simply a consul wrapper for whichever db will be underneath.
+This purpose of this repository is to build the carbonio-ws-collaboration-db package, which is a simple consul wrapper for any db that may be underneath.

 ***
 ## 🔧 How to Build